rr-/pyindexer/README.md

 ### `indexer.json` file

 Each directory can be configured with `indexer.json` file.
-The `indexer.json` works recursively.
+The `indexer.json` works recursively unless marked otherwise.
 Its structure is as follows:

 ```json
 {